-This assumption states that absent reputational considerations, the biased agent chooses a different disclosure policy than what is optimal for the principal.
-Without this assumption, there is no conflict between the biased agent and the principal, resulting in a trivial analysis.
-I note that this assumption is met in many settings (c.f.
-Dye, 1985; Morris, 2001; Kamenica and Gentzkow, 2011).
+The first assumption removes the need to discuss tie-breaking and ensures that the principal receives her first-best payoff if and only if both players fully disclose with probability one.
+The latter assumption introduces conflict between the players by stating that absent reputational considerations, the biased agent chooses a different disclosure policy than what is optimal for the principal.
+Without these assumptions, there is no conflict between the biased agent and the principal, resulting in a trivial analysis.
+I note that these assumptions are met in many settings (c.f.
+Dye, 1985; Morris, 2001; Kamenica and Gentzkow, 2011), such as if $u^p(a, \omega)$ is single-peaked at ω and $v^b(a, \omega)$ is strictly monotone in a.